Parable #22. The Sheep, Gate & Shepherd:

 Eleven Explanations regarding the ‘other’ Sheep not of ‘this’ Flock:

 Explanation #1.
 In the previous mashal, the “Lost Sheep (as Children),” the Master made it absolutely clear that in time all Israel shall be saved.
-As soon as Israel believes in Him then all Israel will see the fulfillment of all the promises that Adonai made to the fathers of Israel.
-In this mashal, the “Sheep, Gate & Shepherd,” Messiah states that there is another flock that is not of “this fold.”
-This is a veiled reference to Adonai’s intent that Messiah not only be the Deliverer (HaPalat) for the people of Israel but He is also expected to be the Redeemer of all of the Gentile peoples of the world.
+As soon as Israel believes in him then all Israel will see the fulfillment of all the promises that Adonai Avinu made to the fathers of Israel.
+In this mashal, the “Sheep, Gate & Shepherd,” Messiah states that there is another flock of sheep that is not of “this flock of sheep.”
+This is a veiled reference to Adonai (our G-d’s) intent that His Messiah not only be the Deliverer (HaPalat) for the people of Israel but he is also expected to be the Redeemer of all of the Gentile peoples of the world.

 Explanation #3.
 This covenant that was shamefully (but understandably) violated by the sons of Jacob was honored by Adonai (cf. Genesis 33:18–34:31).
 Therefore, the inclusion of the Shechemites (Gentiles) in the covenant by the family of Jacob-Israel was later honored by the nation of Israel (through Joshua, Yehoshua, Yeshua).